iotJumpway/Intel-Examples/Intel-Movidius/TASS/Facenet/README.md

 ```

 You can see that each of my 6 testing images were correctly identified and the unknowns were correctly not matched.

+## Run **TASS Movidius Facenet Classifier** on a live webcam

+Now comes the good part, realtime facial recognition and identification.

 ## Bugs/Issues